-Google Stadia may have had a disappointing launch with an extremely limited library of games and only a handful of the long list of promised features.
-Although there are still a lot of features missing, Google has bolstered Stadia’s library with more games, offering greater variety for those wanting to get in on the cloud gaming craze.
+Google Stadia may have had a disappointing launch with a limited library of games and only a handful of promised features.
+Although there are still many features missing, Google has bolstered Stadia’s library with more games, offering greater variety for those wanting to get in on the 4K, cloud-gaming craze.

 Destiny 2 is the perfect game for Google Stadia for one reason: Cross-save support.
 Although Destiny 2 is a great game in its own right, the fact that you can play on multiple systems or transfer your save from another system greases the Google Stadia transition wheel.
 Plus, Destiny 2 is perfect for some quick battles while you’re on the go.